BradGunnerSGT/roadhomeband/source/media/index.markdown

 Follow our [Youtube channel](http://www.youtube.com/user/roadhomeband) for the latest performances from Road Home.

 ### Time Warner Cable
-Time Warner Cable subscribers in Texas can access the On Demand channel 988 and search for the San Antonio live music show.
-Our episode should be available as of January 2013.
+Time Warner Cable subscribers in Texas can access the On Demand channel 988 and find the "Science of Sound" series under the "music" category.
+Our episode should be available as of Spring 2013.

+{% youtube WAYa7jJyNfg %}

 ### Neal's Lodge
 The following performances were recorded August 2012 at Neal's Lodge in Concan, TX.